AmadeoNoelsPXL/aquaponics/Documentation/L&A/LenaAschauerDocumentation.md

 ## Lecture 9 - 23.11.2022

 **Reflection**<br>
 Today we started of by editing the raspi-boot.sh, so the mqttbroker doesn't start anymore while booting.
 Then we manage to start the mqttbroker via our terminal.
+We have installed libraries to replace the mosquitto MQTT broker on the Raspberry Pi with the Snode.C-based mqttbroker application.
+Similarly, we downloaded and ran the mqttbroker application.
+After that, we had to configure it individually and then test it with the mosquitto_sub/pub tasks.
+Fortunately everything worked as expected, this allowed us to stop the mosquitto MQTT broker and enable the mqttbroker application to start automatically when the Raspberry Pi boots up.
 After that we continued our documentation.

 ## Lecture 10 - 24.11.2022

 **Reflection**<br>
+Today we created a root CA and an end certificate and used these certificates to secure the connections of an MQTT broker and the mosquitto_sub/pub task.
+For this, we generated and installed a private key and signed certificates on the root CA, the MQTT broker and the mosquitto_sub/pub task.
+Each entity had to be configured to trust the root CA's certificate in the process.
+This ensures that the MQTT broker and the mosquitto_sub/pub task can identify each other securely and communicate via a secure connection.
+Amadeo and I managed this task together.

 ## Lecture 11 - 25.11.2022

 **Reflection**<br>
 Today we connected a Server and Client with the help of Certificates.
 We created the certificates and used the mosquitto.
+Our professor Volker showed us as well how to program and control devices by using the Alexa Skills Kit from Amazon.
+This was very fascinating and encouraged us to try it in the future at home.
+The day went well for us.
+At the end of the class there was a feedback round, which was partly positive but also negative.
+For me, the last few weeks have been very instructive.
+My learning curve was enormous at Hagenberg.
+In the beginning, I had no idea how to connect hardware with software, how the programming of connections via Wifi of devices works.
+After one week, we were all already tinkering with different constellations and using snode.c for that.
+It was very interesting to learn more about the Raspberry Pi and the Wemos D1 Mini.
+After that we created our own virtual machine and used the qtcreator to create different connections like: creating an mqqtbrokerwebserver application.
+Which was also very informative and hopefulwill help us a lot in the future.